-Bodily injury liability covers expenses for injuries or death to other drivers, passengers or pedestrians in an accident the policyholder was found at fault for.
-It covers medical expenses, loss of income and funeral expenses of the accident victims.
-Additionally, bodily injury liability covers the policyholder’s legal fees in the event they’re sued over the accident.
+Bodily injury liability covers expenses for injuries or death to other drivers, passengers, or pedestrians in an accident the policyholder was found at fault for.
+It covers medical expenses, loss of income, and funeral expenses of the accident victims.
+Additionally, bodily injury liability covers the policyholder's legal fees in the event they're sued over the accident.
 This coverage also helps pay for medical bills in the event of an accident.

 Property damage liability (PD)